dashcommunity/proposal-dash-rpms/template.md

 ###### Description

-Dash Core software professionaly packaged, tested, maintained, and delivered for the Fedora, CentOS, and RHEL linux platforms.
+Dash Core software professionally packaged, tested, maintained, and delivered for the Fedora, CentOS, and RHEL linux platforms.

 ### Overview